michelle-arzul/memberdocs/README.md

 # Member Docs

-This is a utility for making printable rosters and member cards, both optionally with photos.
+This is a utility for making printable rosters and membership cards, both optionally with photos.
 It is intended for use in educational institutions, clubs, workplaces, etc. The cards can be cheaply transformed into physical cards of the same dimensions as a standard ATM card.

 ## Licence